napix/NapixServer/docs/high_level.rst

 Napix Class
 ^^^^^^^^^^^

-The base class behind every collection is :class:`managers.Manager`.
+The base class behind every collection is :class:`base.Manager`.
 It defines how the collection find, modify and make operations on its resources.

-For convenience, some subclasses of :class:`~managers.Manager` are defined in :mod:`managers.default` that ease the creation of a manager at the expense of higher consumption of CPU and RAM.
+For convenience, some subclasses of :class:`~base.Manager` are defined in :mod:`napixd.managers.default` that ease the creation of a manager at the expense of higher consumption of CPU and RAM.

-:class:`DictManager` is the base class of the manager we will be writing.
+:class:`default.DictManager` is the base class of the manager we will be writing.
-It's a subclass of :class:`managers.Manager` witch implements higher level construct: with this implementation, it is just needed to make a dict of resource by ID from a persisted data source and to save it back.
+It's a subclass of :class:`base.Manager` witch implements higher level construct: with this implementation, it is just needed to make a dict of resource by ID from a persisted data source and to save it back.

 For the hosts example, we will write an implementation of this class.